 Method

-This section should demonstrate how you used reliable, legitimate procedures to arrive at your conclusions.
+This section should demonstrate how you used reliable, legitimate procedures to reach your conclusions.
 Your research, professional assistance, and what you did or did not do will all be discussed here.

 Results